maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/data-types.md

 # Data Types

-### Time Zones
+## Time Zones

-API responses from Chargify are sent with the timezone of current Chargify site.
+API responses from Advanced Billing are sent with the timezone of the current Advanced Billing site.

-Alternately, webhooks sent from Chargify globally utilize EST as the timezone for all content in the body of the payload.
+Alternately, webhooks sent from Advanced Billing globally utilize EST as the timezone for all content in the body of the payload.

-#### About Decimal Numbers
+## Decimal Numbers

 In order to prevent losing precision, we serialize decimal numbers as strings instead of as JSON numbers.

 We recommend parsing these strings into their decimal equivalent using a decimal number library in your programming language (i.e. `BigDecimal` in Ruby) instead of relying on floating point values or arithmetic.

-#### About Amount Fields
+## Amount Fields and Currency

 Fields holding amount values are given as a string representing a decimal whole currency amount.